omerlandau/MHR-NLP-Transformers/README.md

 ### Linear Mixing
 ![Alpha Matrix](Architecture_image.png)
-As mentioned in tha paper, several hyper-parameters had been explored in this section : gamma, the statring point of using the Nuc-norm,controling the Multi Head Attention elements in which the Nuc-norm applies e.g. only applies it to decoder-encoder attention and the radius (indicated as delta_r in the paper).
+As mentioned in tha paper, several hyper-parameters had been explored in this section : gamma, the statring point of using the Nuc-norm,controling the Multi Head Attention elements in which the Nuc-norm applies e.g. only applies it to decoder-encoder attention and the growth radius (indicated as delta_r in the paper).
-In order to run an experiment of mixing with raidus of 0.0001, gamma=40, start using the Nuc-norm loss only after training 31% of the epochs, on all MHA components :```CUDA_VISIBLE_DEVICES=0 PYTHONIOENCODING=utf-8 fairseq-train \
+In order to run an experiment of mixing with growth raidus of 0.0001, gamma 40, start using the Nuc-norm loss only after training 31% of the epochs, on all MHA components :```CUDA_VISIBLE_DEVICES=0 PYTHONIOENCODING=utf-8 fairseq-train \
     data-bin/iwslt14.tokenized.de-en
     --max-epoch 50
     --save-dir "checkpoints-folder"